Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 * [Wire UI v2](https://wireui.dev/): c.
 28
 * [DaisyUI](https://daisyui.com/): 53
 * [Mary UI](https://mary-ui.com/): 30
+* New library from Caleb not yet announced (but given that his AlpineJS library is commercial, this is likely to be too)

 We should note that at the time of writing this design note, the existing Livewire component libraries do not use